atrauzzi/protoculture/readme.md

 #### Service Providers
 Service providers are responsible for telling the dependency injection system about new classes and functionality.
-All `ServiceProvider` instances are instantiated when a `Suite` is booted and asked to make registrations against the context.
+All `ServiceProvider` insteances are created when a `Suite` is booted.
+They are then asked to make registrations against the context.

 If you've used Laravel, these should be very familiar.

 #### Suites
 Suites represent the topmost entrypoint for a grouping of Apps.
 Your entrypoint scripts should be able to instantiate a suite and call the `run` method on it with little fuss.
-You configure your suite by way of the `Platform`, `Apps` and `ServiceProvider` types.
+You configure your suite by way of the `Platform`, `App` and `ServiceProvider` types.

 Another role of the `Suite` is to act as a language-level root for bundling an entire dependency graph.
 This is most